4GeeksAcademy/Albert_Derek_Scott-Mood-Journal/README.md

 ### Frontend

-**Technology Stack:** The frontend will be developed using React for building the user interface, Tailwind CSS for styling, and Shadcn for state management.
+**Technology Stack:** The frontend will be developed using React for building the user interface and Bootstrap CSS for styling.

 **Pages and Components:**
 - **Registration/Login Page:** Allows users to register an account or log in to the platform.